Normal forms in cubical type theory: Cubical type theory

 They also have computation rules when \(A\) is given by concrete type connectives.
 We will not write them down here.
 If \(A\) is a neutral type, the composition structure is stuck and produces a normal form \bible{7.2\astr7}:

 A few things to note here.
 Firstly, they both need stabilization structures.
 Secondly, most frontiers of instability are in the obvious context \(\Gamma\), but for coercions, the frontier \(\varphi\) also depends on the new interval variable \(i\), so the premise for \(\varphi\) is explicitly written down.
 Thirdly, the cofibration \((\forall i\bind \varphi)\) appeared in the context.
-We shall discuss their status in \Cref{sec:glue}.
+This is a cofibration that holds if and only if \(\varphi\) holds regardless of \(i\).

+The universal quantification on cofibrations is required for the composition structure on glue types (see \citet{orton:2018:axioms}), and so it's reasonable to see it in the composition structure on neutral types here.
+Fortunately, cubical type theories usually enjoy a form of \emph{quantification elimination} \cite{cchm:2018:cubical}, so \((\forall i \bind \varphi)\) is equivalent to a cofibration not involving \(\forall\). \begin{itemize} \item The cofibration \(\forall i \bind \varphi \wedge \psi\) is always equivalent to \((\forall i \bind \varphi) \wedge (\forall i \bind \psi)\) by the inference rules. \item If \(\forall i \bind \varphi \vee \psi\) is true, then \((\forall i \bind \varphi) \vee (\forall i \bind \psi)\) holds, because it is impossible to cover an entire interval using two cofibrations, unless one of them already covers the interval. \item If \(\forall i \bind (r = s)\) is true, we can remove the quantification if \(r, s\) don't involve \(i\), and otherwise the cofibration must be equivalent to \(\top\) or \(\bot\). \end{itemize} Hence, we can regard this operation as a syntactic transformation on the meta-language level.

 We add the equations for destabilization as follows.
 For \(\hcomp\), if \(\psi\) holds in \(\Gamma\), then the normal form \(\Gamma \vdash \hcomp^{\varphi, \inst{\psi}}_{r \rightsquigarrow s} (i \bind t, \tilde{h})\) is equal to the stabilizer \(\tilde{h}\).
 If \((r = s) \vee \varphi\) is true, then the normal form is equal to \(t[s/i]\).
-Similarly for \(\coe\), if \(\forall i \bind \psi\) holds, then \(\Gamma \vdash \coe_{r \rightsquigarrow s}^{\inst{\varphi}}(t, \tilde{c}) = \tilde{c} : A[s/i] \isnf\).
+Similarly for \(\coe\), if \(\forall i \bind \psi\) holds, then \(\Gamma \vdash \coe_{r \rightsquigarrow s}^{\inst{\varphi}}(i \bind A, t, \tilde{c}) = \tilde{c} : A[s/i] \isnf\).
 If \((r = s)\) is true, then it is equal to \(t\).